Meet The Team

 Ceri has worked in theatre management, marketing and development for the past 25 years.

-Her current role includes oversight of Awen’s trading operations as well cross-cutting responsibilities for strategic business development throughout all areas of the organisation.
-Ceri lives in Porthcawl with her family and in her spare time enjoys going to the theatre and spending as much time as possible at the beach.
+Her current role includes strategic oversight of Awen’s Theatres & Creative Wellbeing programme as well as acting as the strategic lead for our local authority and Arts Council of Wales partnerships.
+Ceri also leads on business development, partnerships and funding across the organisation.
+She lives in Porthcawl with her family and in her spare time enjoys playing tennis, going to the theatre and spending as much time as possible at the beach.

 Richard Bellinger